secureCodeBox/secureCodeBox/auto-discovery/readme.md

 1. A image scan scanning for vulnerable libraries in the docker / container image of the deployment.
 (Using trivy)
 2. A TLS scan against the certificate of the ingress for the host.
 (Using SSLyze)
 3. A ZAP scan to detect basic web vulnerabilities in the service.
-(Using OWASP ZAP)
+(Using ZAP)